-The measured accuracy for all satellites combined is above the threshold of 2m (95%), although it should be noted that the specification does not include ionospheric errors whereas as the measurements used in the analysis will include residual iono errors and hence will be larger.
+The measured accuracy for all satellites combined is above the threshold of 2m, which is likely due to ionospheric residual errors affecting the analysis.

 3.3.
 SPS SIS INTEGRITY

 In addition to the specifications in Table 2-1, the Conditions and Constraints for SPS SIS Integrity performance [RD.1] are: